 Here’s a little glimpse into what makes me me:

-And of course, there’s an even longer list featuring my husband and kids — but that’s a story for another day!
+And of course, there is an even longer list featuring my husband and kids — but that’s a story for another day!

 In my twenties, life was all about exploring the world.
 I gave university a try for a few semesters early on, but something inside me was pulling me toward living fully outside the classroom.
 So, I quit and followed that call—it was the right thing at the time!
 During that period, I ended a long-term relationship and made a big move to a northern Indigenous community, planning to work there for just a few months.